 WASHINGTON, D.C., April 24, 2017

 BACKGROUND: The American workforce has transformed dramatically over the years and the needs of workers in the 21st century have changed as well.

-for overtime hours worked.
+WORKING FAMILIES FLEXIBILITY ACT:• Allows employers to offer employees a choice between cash wages and comp time for overtime hours worked.
 Employees who want to receive cash wages would continue to do so.
 No employee can be forced to take comp time instead of receiving cash wages.

-, entered into knowingly and voluntarily by the employee.
+• Protects employees by requiring the employer and the employee to complete a written agreement to use comp time, entered into knowingly and voluntarily by the employee.
 Where the employee is represented by a union, the agreement to take comp time must be part of the collective bargaining agreement negotiated between the union and the employer.

-and how overtime compensation is accrued.
+• Retains all existing employee protections in current law, including the 40-hour workweek and how overtime compensation is accrued.
 The bill adds additional safeguards for workers to ensure the choice and use of comp time are truly voluntary.

+• Allows employees to accrue up to 160 hours of comp time each year.
 An employer would be required to pay cash wages at the overtime rate of time-and-a-half for any unused time at the end of the year.
 Workers are free to ‘cash out’ their accrued comp time whenever they choose to do so.

-for a PDF.
+Click here for a PDF.